Veeenz/instagram-story-stalker/README.md

 # Instagram story & posts stalker

 Instagram story & posts stalker is a tool which notifies you with a message on telegram whenever someone of your contacts adds a story or post.
-This extends the original repo with the ability to track posts as well.
 ### But why?
 Mmh, I don't know.
 Fun, maybe?